Beirut: five of the worst non-nuclear explosions in history

 Canadian historian Jack White believes that the tragedy in Halifax was the most powerful explosion in history before the appearance of nuclear weapons in five parameters: the number of victims, the force of the explosion, the radius of destruction, the volume of explosives and the total value of the destroyed property.

 “We made our way through streets and paths littered with debris.
-Here and there were dead bodies on piles of black matter.
-Everything around became dark because of the smoke or was engulfed in fire of burning debris, ”recalled a doctor who arrived in the city on the day of the tragedy.
+Here and there, dead bodies were visible on piles of black matter.
+Everything around became dark due to smoke or was engulfed in fire from burning debris,” recalled a doctor who arrived in the city on the day of the tragedy.

 On the subject: Explosion in Beirut: where the mushroom cloud and red smoke came from